 Get involved, whether you are adding to your science experience or just getting started!

-Fall 2018 projects for the Core Lab team
+Projects for the Core Lab team

 - Bioinformatics team: We have sequence data to analyze!
 Use computer software to analyze DNA sequences extracted from past teams’ work.
 Use DNA information to identify the microbes in the soil and how they change with Urban Tilth’s work on the farm.